bbauska/W3Cx-1of5-CSS.0x/README.md

 -   Review the basics of HTML

--   Learn the anatomy of a CSS \"rule\"
+-   Learn the anatomy of a CSS &ldquo;rule&rdquo;

 -   Discover the concept of a property